esjacobs/esjacobs.github.io/_posts/2018-07-24-Data_Cleaning_and_Exploration_The_Movie.md

 ## ASIDE: The Average Actor Debacle

 Originally, I tried to also replace the Actors column with an aggregate score for each member of the series of lists.
-For instance, if four people were listed in a movie, we'd take the average of their Metascores (their own average Metascore) and average that.
+For instance, if four people were listed in a movie, I'd take the average of their Metascores (their own average Metascore) and average that.
 Some actors wouldn't have values or some movies might have no actors listed, so if I ran into those problems, I would just use an np.nan (Later, I would change this to a 666.666 to easily remove).
 Then I wouldn't necessarily have to count vectorizer the Actors column.
 At first this seemed to have worked.
 It gave me better models (though only when I still count vectorized the Actors column).
 But this may have been a fluke.
 I noticed some of the data was strange looking.
 So I tried to reproduce the problem with my morta df.

 ```python